edshen17/jishoBot/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

-* Testers on Discord server (special thanks to Trevor, Nodar, Christopher, Akira, Yui, Asano)
+* Testers on Discord server (special thanks to Akira, Asano, Christopher, Nodar, Trevor, Yui)